Kalbsbratwurst – the famous veal sausage from St Gallen

 The word ‘genuine is important because in 2007 it was awarded PGI (go to this link to see a full explanation) but it needs to be made in a certain way; also unlike most sausages which contain bread Kalbsbratwurst can only contain veal, a little bacon and some fresh milk; and it must come from a clearly defined geographic region in St Gallen (it’s in the North-East of Switzerland, not far from Austria).

-It’s very traditional to serve Kalbsbratwurst on Swiss National Day, crisped up on a ridged barbeque grill and served with a Bürli roll….
-Some thick, glossy brown gravy, and fried onions.
-Other successful accompaniments might be mustard (frankly, they are a bit bland as sausages go); or, again, authentically, a rich onion sauce and/or rösti.
-They’re good with red cabbage.
+It’s very traditional to serve Kalbsbratwurst on Swiss National Day, crisped up on a ridged barbeque grill and served with a Bürli roll…. some thick, glossy brown gravy, and fried onions.

 What is a Bürli roll?
 Well, these come also from St Gallen.
 They’re large, crumbly, crunchy, slightly crisp and they go very well with the Kalbsbratwurst.